 The Bottom Line

 As a life-long turtle owner, I can guarantee that a pet turtle is absolutely worth it.
 Compared to other types of pets, turtles require a lot less maintenance.
 They are also very fun to observe, especially when you have a big enough tank that allows them to comfortably swim around.
+If this is your first turtle, I suggest you check out my guide on the best turtle tank accessories.

 Now that you have a good understanding of the best type of turtles for a beginner, you might be interested in my article on the best tanks for turtles.